Table of Contents

 Companies are adopting innovative enterprise solutions to help them stay ahead of their competitors.
 Nevertheless, many still rely on spreadsheets to perform vital financial functions.
 It is not a promising way for companies to remain relevant in this new digital economy.

-One inherent drawback of spreadsheets is that they rely on manual input processes, and hence are error-prone.
+One inherent drawback of spreadsheets is that they rely on manual input processes, and hence, are error-prone.
 If an error is made, there are few effective ways to detect and track that error.
-Once the data is rolled up, top executives can hardly drill down the numbers to the detailed.
+Once the data is rolled up, top executives can hardly drill down the numbers to the details.
 Using spreadsheets also creates a system of fragmented data and does not facilitate quick action.

 A typical spreadsheet-based system can take up to 30 days or more to complete a consolidation.
 It leaves you with very little time to do any useful analysis.
 Moreover, spreadsheet-based data normally enables backwards-looking analytics only, not the kind of forward-looking information that companies need.